Southern Maryland Film Festival Submission Rules and Regulations

 3) If the Film’s final running time is projected to be 50 minutes or more, the Film may only be submitted as a Feature Film.

-4) “Adult” is defined as any writer, director, or producer of the film being at least 18 years of age, but not a registered High School student at the time of submission.
+4) “Adult” is defined as any writer, director, or producer of the film being at least 18 years of age, but not a registered High School student at the time of creation.

-5) “High school” is defined as either the writer or director (whoever is oldest) is still in high school at the time of submission.
+5) “High school” is defined as either the writer or director (whoever is oldest) is still in high school at the time of creation.
 A parent/guardian may be required to co-sign submission documentation.

 Section II – Film Submission and Selection

-1) All submissions must be submitted no later than midnight, July 1, 2019 by uploading to the Southern Maryland Film Festival account at www.filmfreeway.com.
+1) All submissions must be submitted no later than 11:59 pm, May 16, 2026 by uploading to the Southern Maryland Film Festival account at www.filmfreeway.com.
 Registration to FilmFreeway is required to submit your film.

-2) Films may only be submitted once.
+2) Previously accepted films may not be resubmitted.
+However, films that have not been accepted prior to this year may be resubmitted for reconsideration.
 Applicants may submit up to three of their own films.
 Failure to follow this guideline may result in disqualification for the festival for that year.
 Each film requires a $10 submission fee (nonrefundable).
-Submissions by filmmakers 18 and under are not required to pay a submission fee.
+Submissions by filmmakers 18 and under at the time of submission are not required to pay a submission fee.

 4) Adult filmmakers are required to complete a FilmFreeway press kit and may also submit an edited trailer for the Film (30 seconds – 3 minutes in length), which would be utilized by the SMDFF for marketing purposes (Please keep trailers appropriate for all audiences).
 Trailers may be submitted upon a later date if accepted.